Get Started

 • Safety Inspections: Make sure your place is as safe as a bunk bed fort.

-• Business Licenses: Some places may treat you like a business, asking for a license even beyond the standard rental permit.
+• Business Licenses: Some places may treat you like a business, asking for a license even beyond the standard short-term rental permit.

 Penalties for Non-Compliance